jamesruffle/vasari-auto/README.md

 # VASARI-auto
-This is a codebase for automated VASARI characterisation of glioma, as detailed in the [article](https://doi.org/10.1016/j.nicl.2024.103668).
+This is the codebase for automated VASARI characterisation of glioma, as detailed in our [article](https://doi.org/10.1016/j.nicl.2024.103668).

 ![Overview](assets/overview.png)